BLavery/STM32F030F4P6-Arduino/README.md

 The intention of this project here has been to get something up and running ASAP on this limited-capacity board.
 The board has been available "out there" now for a while.
 There will doubtless be in due course more elegant solutions to its limitations than the "mini" libraries above.

 But on second thought ...
-If it offends you to use simple workarounds for this chip's limited resources, if you really need something that can load libraries and fit in more than some simple GPIO I/O, then spend another $1 and buy one of the various STM32F103C8T6 / bluepill boards with 4 times the flash.
+If it offends you to use simple workarounds for this chip's limited flash space, if you really need something that can load libraries and fit in more than some simple GPIO I/O, then spend another $1 and buy one of the various STM32F103C8T6 / bluepill boards with 4 times the flash.